xuqi2024/openflexure-microscope/docs/index.md

 The OpenFlexure Microscope is designed to be customisable.
 There are a number of customisation options already available as discussed on our [customisations and alternatives page](customisation.md).

 If you want to get more hands on with customisation all source files are available.
 You can either [download a zip of the source files for this release](source.zip) or visit our [GitLab page](https://gitlab.com/openflexure/openflexure-microscope/) to see our ongoing development.
+In preparation for the release of v7, we also save a [hash file](models/dependency_hashes.yaml) that will allow us to determine which STL files have changed between revisions.